-Hello, my name is Mr Noonan and I am the Nursery teacher.
+Hello, my name is Miss Hope and I am the nursery teacher.

 - We build on what our children already know and can do

 - We ensure that all children are included, feel secure and valued

 - We offer a structure for learning that has a range of starting points, content that matches the needs of young children, opportunities for the children to engage in activities planned by adults and those that they plan or initiate themselves and activities that provide opportunities for learning both indoors and outdoors

 - We provide a rich and stimulating environment.